FAQ by C.LE

 - Version History

 Dorudugan is paradoxically both an extremely straightforward megaboss and yet also the most technical fight.
-It's a vessel with huge stats, having extremely high AR with only Crush (12) and Shock (8) as weak points.
+It's a vessel with huge stats, having extremely high AR with only Crush (12, 14 on PotD) and Shock (8, 10 on PotD) as weak points.
 It probably has the most health of any enemy in the game; it also has fairly high defenses (with deflection and reflexes the lowest at ~130 on PotD) with no trick to get them lower (as in Belranga or somewhat in Hauani O Whe).
-It has body affliction resistance, complete mind affliction immunity, and is utterly invincible to interrupts (it starts with eight layers of concentration but in practice the concentration is irrelevant because the interrupt immunity means they never get checked).
-Dorudugan also heals from taking fire damage, and unlike similar effects like Rekvu's Scorched Cloak or Fire Naga's regeneration, does so at 100% effectiveness (whereas other effects only convert 10% of total damage that would be done into healing).
+It has body affliction resistance, complete mind affliction immunity, and is utterly invincible to interrupts; it starts with eight layers of concentration but in practice the concentration is irrelevant because the interrupt immunity means they never get checked.
+Dorudugan also heals from taking fire damage, absorbing 10% of the damage as health.

 On top of this, Dorudugan has extremely punishing basic attacks.
-It can attack with its arm or with its shield; both do punishing crush damage with at 16 PEN and 13 PEN respectively (the main difference between the two is that the shield has a faster attack action time).
+It can attack with its arm or with its shield; both do punishing crush damage with at 16 PEN (18 on PotD) and 13 PEN (15 on PotD) respectively; the main difference between the two is that the shield has a faster attack action time.
 In addition, it can do a cleave (the ability icon looks like a starry explosion) that damages everyone in melee range in a 180-degree half-circle in the direction it is facing.
 Importantly, Dorudugan prones on any of its basic hits, and frequently this can mean a melee character being knocked down and just barely standing up before being hit by another attack.

 All these special abilities add an incredibly technical dimension to the fight.
 While Rekvu's Scorched Cloak exists and can give one party member fire regeneration, unless you plan on soloing Dorudugan (which itself would be a different type of technical fight) that still leaves up to four other party members who pretty much will be unable to withstand much of the attacks.
 While your party members might be able to survive an accidental hit from Helfire Barrage or being unable to avoid Magnetic Overdrive, Helstorm is almost assuredly a one-shot kill, not to mention that both Barrage and Helstorm will heal Dorudugan (though not as much from Helstorm) in the process.
 This means lots of mobility to keep your party members moving around the battlefield, possibly even to kite Dorudugan away from delayed fireballs to prevent it from healing up to 300+ health per explosion.